ISCHEMIC STROKE / COMPLICATIONS

 - prevention of pressure sores:

-- rule out fracture or luxation (often caused by a fall caused by sudden onset of paresis)
+- rule out fracture or luxation (often caused by a fall due to sudden onset of paresis)